Lasik Eye Surgery in Dallas Tx

 LASIK eye surgery for Myopia (Nearsightedness)

 Myopia is a refractive error and patients with myopia have problems with seeing distant objects clearly.
-Most Myopic patients can be treated with Lasik.
+Most Myopic patients can be treated with Lasik up to +6.00.

 LASIK eye surgery for Hyperopia (Farsighted)

 Hyperopia is a refractive error and patients with myopia have problems with seeing close up.
-Most Hyperopic patients can be treated with Lasik.
+Most Hyperopic patients can be treated with Lasik up to -12.00.

 LASIK eye surgery for Astigmatism